kulics/koral/book-en/basic-grammar.md

 ```

 ## Constant
 Constants are languages that are determined at compile time and are unchangeable.
 Only a special type of the underlying type is supported.
-Use `id:type => value` to define it, and `:type` can usually be omitted.
+Use `id: type: value` to define it, and `type` can usually be omitted.

 E.g:
 ```
-I => 2         # automatic derivation
+I :: 2         # automatic derivation
-J:Int => 3     # do not use automatic derivation
+J: Int: 3      # do not use automatic derivation
 ```

 ## Identifier